jeffory/s3-policy-test/README.md

+# This project is a WIP and is not in a working state yet.

 # S3 Policy tester

 S3 Policy tester is a web app (with accompanying docker file) used to test S3 Policies and is intended to be used with automated tests for testing IAM roles.